 In the distance, I could see them… one thing I learned about beluga whales is that they barely come out of the water, just enough for you to see their backs or the tops of their heads or only their tails.

-Between mid-June to September, the beluga whales come to the Churchill River, more than 50,000 of them!
+Between mid-June to September is the time when the beluga whales come to the Churchill River, more than 50,000 of them!
 In the winter, this river is frozen over, but in the summer, they come up here to clean their skin and have their babies.
-I literally saw hundreds of baby and momma whales swimming side by side.
-They come up through the Hudson Bay and make their way up to these calmer waters in the Churchill River that are warmer (now about 40 degrees F!).
+I literally saw hundreds of babies and momma whales swimming side by side.
+They come up through the Hudson Bay and make their way up to these calmer waters in the Churchill River that are a bit warmer for them, which is now about 40 degrees F!

 But who knew it would get even better than that?

-You can read more on PART TWO of this series: Beluga Whales in the Wild: Snorkeling with Belugas!
+You can read more on PART TWO of this series: Beluga Whales in the Wild: Swimming with Belugas!